-Jacob Colling is an associate with Aafedt, Forde, Gray, Monson & Hager, P.A.
+Jacob Colling is a shareholder with Aafedt, Forde, Gray, Monson & Hager, P.A.
 Jacob was raised in a small Nebraska town.
 He graduated from the University of Nebraska - Lincoln with honors and quadruple majors (Political Science, Russian, History, and International Relations).
 He then moved to Madison, WI, to attend the University of Wisconsin Law School.
 During law school, he was on the Dean's list and taught criminal law to undergraduate students.
 Jacob received his Juris Doctor and was admitted into the Wisconsin Bar in 2014.

 After graduating from law school, he moved to Missouri and was admitted into the Missouri bar.
 Jacob became an effective and contributing member of the Missouri Attorney General's Office by defending the Missouri State Treasurer in its capacity as custodian of the Second Injury Fund.
 Jacob also provided counsel and litigation services to Missouri's Office of Administration in defending workers' compensation claims filed against state agencies by their employees.
 With his talent of combining efficiency and competence, he managed all stages of the workers' compensation claims in the state's largest and most complex litigation office.